 A relentless and durable hooker, his powerful scrummaging and accurate lineout throws were the bedrock of New Zealand's back-to-back Rugby World Cup triumphs.

-Born in Tokoroa, New Zealand, Keven Mealamu's rugby journey was one of quiet, unyielding force.
-He debuted for the All Blacks in 2002, quickly establishing himself not through flashy play but through a mastery of the dark arts at the front of the scrum.
-For over a decade, his consistency was staggering, forming a legendary hooker partnership with Andrew Hore.
+Keven Mealamu lifted the Webb Ellis Cup in 2011 and again in 2015, a central figure in one of sport's greatest dynasties.
+Born in Tokoroa, New Zealand, he debuted for the All Blacks in 2002.
+For over a decade, his consistency was staggering, forming a hooker partnership with Andrew Hore.
 Mealamu's game was built on physicality and precision; his tackles were thunderous, and his set-piece work was a model of reliability.
 He became a cultural pillar within the All Blacks, embodying the team's ethos of humility and hard work.
-His career, spanning 132 tests, culminated in the ultimate achievement: lifting the Webb Ellis Cup in 2011 and again in 2015, a testament to his enduring excellence and a central figure in one of sport's greatest dynasties.
+His career spanned 132 tests.

 1965–1980